 Freshman studies to senior experience

-At the other end of your time at Lawrence is your required Senior Experience, where you will get to show the world what you have learned through an original independent project that you design to demonstrate mastery of your favorite subject matter.
-You may do so through a research project, a seminar paper, a field experience, an exhibition, a performance…it’s your choice because it’s your passion.
-(Grants are available to help students dream big.)
+At the end of your time at Lawrence is the Chandler Senior Experience, where you’ll shine a light on what you’ve learned through an original independent project like research, a field experience, an exhibition, or a performance—it’s your choice because it’s your passion.
+Grants are available to help students dream big.

 The Lawrence community

-• Join more than 150 student groups and activities, including Lawrence International, Swing Dance Club, Cultural Food Club, Model UN, and Slam Poetry Club;
+• Join more than 150 student groups and activities, including Cultural Food Club, Model UN, Swing Dance Club, and Slam Poetry Club.

-• Play in dozens of ensembles like the Symphony Orchestra, Balinese Gamelan, Jazz Ensemble, and many more through our Conservatory of Music or even in groups they form themselves;
+• Play in dozens of ensembles like the Symphony Orchestra, Balinese Gamelan, Jazz Ensemble, and many more through our Conservatory of Music or even in groups students form themselves.

-• Compete in 21 NCAA Division III varsity sports throughout the year, including football, soccer, baseball, tennis, swimming…even fencing; and
+• Compete in 22 NCAA Division III varsity sports throughout the year, including baseball, fencing, football, hockey, soccer, swimming, and tennis.

-• Share their time and talents through thousands of volunteer service hours to 144 organizations in the Appleton community each year.
+• Share your time and your talents through 10,000+ volunteer service hours with nearly 150 organizations in the Appleton community and throughout the world each year.

 Life after Lawrence